bytebase/bytebase.com-old/content/docs/en/change-database/online-schema-migration-for-mysql.md

 </hint-block>

 Sometimes you want to kill gh-ost.
 Maybe it’s because gh-ost is so slow, or you find a typo in your sql statement.
-To kill gh-ost, we issue “panic” to the UNIX socket file on which gh-ost listens.
+To kill gh-ost, you issue “panic” to the UNIX socket file on which gh-ost listens.

 If Bytebase is running on docker, execute the command below to kill gh-ost: